 Setting up a Turnitin® Account

-GSN faculty and students may contact Victoria Rossetti for further assistance in setting up an account.
+SOM and GSN faculty and students may contact Victoria Rossetti for further assistance in setting up an account.

 GSBS students and faculty may contact Tess Grynoch.

 - To get started with Turnitin, faculty need to obtain the Account ID number and the account join password from the account administrator in the Lamar Soutter Library (Victoria Rossetti or Tess Grynoch).

 - Go to http://www.turnitin.com and click on Create Account at the top right corner of the homepage.

 - Create your profile and you will get your own username (email address) and password.

 - Click the button to log in to Turnitin.

 - On your homepage, click the add a class button to create a class and create an assignment.